 From its early beginnings to its rapid advancement and integration into daily life, the digital world has attracted criminals of all types.
-Computer crimes are nothing new, but the ways in which they can take place expand just as rapidly as digital capabilities.
+When one usually thinks of crime, one might think of the many executions, street fights or gore videos posted on shock sites such as Hoodsite or USACRIME.
+But truth is computer crimes are nothing new.
+And the ways in which they can take place expand just as rapidly as digital capabilities.

 Thanks to advancements in digital forensics, investigators can now gather evidence from hard drives, mobile phone records, social media, and more.
 This allows legal professionals like this Boulder cyber crime defense attorney to accurately address these crimes in court.
 Here are the kinds of crimes that involve digital forensics.